jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 **Figure R26 | Alluvial diagram showing effects of dropping and retaining a single-individual Gorilla population in core microbiome calculations at genus and species taxonomic levels.** Dropping the single-individual population results in minor combination assignments, mostly taxa being assigned to being core to the compositionally similar Alouatta combinations.
 Stacked bars represent the number of taxa to each combination, and alluviums represent the assignment of a given taxon between dataset.
 Plots created using the ggalluvial R package, with input as MALT NCBI nt aligned and MEGAN exported OTU tables with putative laboratory contaminants, badly preserved samples, and taxa with minimum support values < 0.07% (genus level) and < 0.04% (species level) removed.

-The raw data for the min. support permutation comparison can be seen under `06-additional_data_files` in Data R23.
+The raw data for the comparison of excluding single individual populations can be seen under`06-additional_data_files` in Data R24.

 Individual visualisations and results for each parameter run can be seen in `04-analysis/screening/presenceabsence_intersection.backup/`